 Bridgestone Australia has used SAP since 1998 and over the years the volume of users has increased significantly.
-In 2008 they still had a small number of SAP users because, at the time, they were running two systems within the company, namely SAP and iSeries.
-Due to the volume of users being fairly small the Bridgestone team were able to manage segregation of duties using an Excel spreadsheet.
+In 2008 they had a small number of SAP users due to running two systems within the company, namely SAP and iSeries.
+Due to the volume of users being fairly small, managing Segregation of Duties was relatively simple.

-Internal auditors were aware at the time that there were conflicts in certain businesses but with them being very small and having no other way to segregate, it was a risk that the company was willing to accept.

 The turning point came in 2013/14 when all Bridgestone users needed to be migrated to SAP and many new processes were introduced.

-The team knew they would need to move away from their manual Excel spreadsheet and create a custom program in SAP to assist with the segregation of duties.
-And with such a large number of users and the complexity of the process, they knew this process needed to be automated.
+With a large number of users and the complexity of the process, the team knew this process needed to move from the existing manual processes to automation.